 But, which one should you invest in?

-To help you make a smart decision, I’ve compiled a list of six amazing head units offering the highest sound quality.
+To help you make a smart decision, I’ve compiled a list of eight amazing head units offering the highest sound quality.

 For easier navigation, I’ve organized my picks into two categories: best single din and best double din head units.
-Here are six of my favorite head units out there with a focus on sound quality.
+Here are eight of my favorite head units out there with a focus on sound quality.